-The same applies to requests for the conversion of units of a sub-fund into those of another sub-fund of the Fund performed on the basis of the net asset values of the sub-funds concerned.
+The same applies to requests for the conversion of units of a sub-fund into units of another sub-fund of the Fund, carried out on the basis of the net asset values of the respective sub-funds.

 This means that the net asset value used for settlement is not known at the time the order is placed (forward pricing).
 It will be calculated on the basis of the last-known market prices (i.e. using the latest available market prices or closing market prices, provided these are available at the time of calculation).
-The individual valuation principles applied are described in the section below.
+The individual valuation principles applied are described in the section above.